Sch1nken/gdGSI/README.md

 To contribute effectively, please adhere to the following guidelines:

-1.  **Defect Reporting:** In the event of an identified bug, please submit a detailed issue report via the GitHub repository.
+1.  **Reporting Issues:** Please submit a detailed issue report via the GitHub repository.
 Such reports should ideally include reproducible steps, the anticipated behavior, and the observed outcome.

 2.  **Feature Proposals:** For new feature concepts, please initiate a discussion by opening an issue.
 Clearly articulate the proposed functionality and its potential benefits.